 Colombia Shallows Reef: The ultimate snorkeling site

-About 3 month(s) ago by Playa Mia Grand Beach & Water Park
+Posted by: Playa Mia Grand Beach & Water Park

 I wasn't born in Cozumel but I became a local since the very first time I jumped into the turquoise water.
 I was 5.
 It was love at the first splash.
 I have dived and snorkeled many spots on the island, however, no one draws me back to those days of awe and fun as the Colombia-shallow reef does.
 I love SCUBA diving, however it has everything to do with adventure and thrill, at least it is so to me; instead, snorkeling has much more to do with freedom and fun; there are not too many things to worry about, no hassle, no gauges, no dive computers, just fun, and freedom.